JarrodSwords/design-patterns/builder3/README.md

 I want this to be narrative, and to take the reader through the learning process, including failed attempts at the final product.

 Also, develop a new way of reflection, using retterer's strategy as a foundation.

+Questions I remember having:
+  * what's the point of a builder if the sequence of calls you make changes every time?
+    * i.e. it doesn't seem to automate anything for the one-off, in-code/memory example
+    * then show how this can be applied to record from a database *

+* order, invoice,
 -->